 This one doesn’t appear to be too difficult to complete.
 It is, if anything, a little too conservative.
 It does, however, have a few clever features.
 The usage of a corner sofa has helped to maximize the available space.
 They’re wonderful for creating a sense of space because they don’t make the room long and thin.

-Circular pieces help to break up the room’s straight lines even more.
+Putting circular pieces is a better way to break up the room’s straight lines even more.
 The sloping roof is one place in attics that is usually challenging.
 A TV was mounted on a flat area of the wall to solve this problem.
 Also, the sofa is somewhat low.
 There isn’t enough natural light in the space.
 Large circular ‘globe type’ lighting with brilliant bulbs has solved this problem.

-This isn’t so much a ‘lads’ gaming area as it is a ‘girls’ gaming room.
+This isn’t so much a ‘lads’ gaming paradise as it is a ‘girls’ gaming room.
 It’s a little more sophisticated now.
-As a result, the room lacks a focal point.
+As a result, the man cave lacks a focal point.
 But, in the meantime, here’s what we’ve got.

-The room is made cozier by the softly lighted oak-paneled walls.
+The man cave is made cozier by the softly lighted oak-paneled walls.
 This is complemented by a dark rug, which really helps to make the space appear smaller.
-Because the desk is adjacent to a large window, it should get enough natural light during the day.
+Because the desk is adjacent to a large window, it should get enough natural light during the day unlike a basement man cave.

 If weight and wiring are an issue, they’ve devised an ingenious method.
 It isn’t television at all.
 It’s a projector, after all.
 This is a terrific method to acquire a widescreen picture without needing to put your property up for sale.
 Something else to think about in this room.
-People’s eyes prefer regular shapes and forms with virtually perfect symmetry.
+People’s eyes prefer regular shapes and forms with virtually perfect symmetry, so the same concepts apply when designing a man cave.

-If you can’t get a chair into the attic, a similar effect can be created with a bean bag.
-The books make excellent use of the empty space behind the shelf, and the edge units keep the room from feeling too cramped.
+If you can’t get comfy seating into your man cave, a similar effect can be created with a bean bag.
+The books make excellent use of the empty room behind the shelf, and the edge units keep the room from feeling too cramped, soiling your man cave ideas.

 Hopefully, the preceding has provided you with a plethora of ideas for attic man caves.
 First, determine how much area you have, how much money you have, and what you can reasonably expect to accomplish.

-Even if it’s simply a bean bag rather than a sofa, once your attic is useable, you’ll have plenty of options and solutions.
+Even if it’s simply a bean bag rather than a comfy chair, once your attic is useable, you’ll have plenty of options and solutions.
 What do you have in mind?
-Do you have any photos?
+Do you have any man cave photos?
 Why don’t you leave a comment and we’ll include it on our list?